YoussefHamedddd/Adidas-Sales-Analysis-Dashboard/README.md

 # 🏷️ Adidas Sales Analysis Dashboard
 # 📊 Project Overview

-This project is a data analysis and visualization dashboard built in Microsoft Power BI, designed to analyze and display key performance metrics for Adidas product sales across different regions, product categories, and months.
+#  project is a data analysis and visualization dashboard built in Microsoft Power BI, designed to analyze and display key performance metrics for Adidas product sales across different regions, product categories, and months.

-The goal of this dashboard is to provide business insights on:
+# The goal of this dashboard is to provide business insights on:

-Total sales performance and profit margins.
+• Total sales performance and profit margins

-Product-wise and city-wise distribution of sales.
+• Product-wise and city-wise distribution of sales

-Monthly trends and operating margins.
+• Monthly trends and operating margins

-It serves as an interactive tool for management to monitor performance, identify best-selling products, and make data-driven decisions.
+# It serves as an interactive tool for management to:

+• Monitor performance

+• Identify best-selling products

+• Make data-driven decisions

 # 🚀 Features

-KPI Cards showing:
+• KPI Cards Showing

-Total Sales
+• Total Sales

-Total Profit Margin
+• Total Profit Margin

-Operating Margin
+• Operating Margin

-Total Units Sold
+• Total Units Sold

-Average Price per Unit
+• Average Price per Unit

-Visuals Included:
+• Visuals Included

-Line chart for monthly sales trends.
+• Line Chart: Monthly sales trends

-Bar chart for profit margin by product.
+• Bar Chart: Profit margin by product

-Combo chart comparing sales and operating profit by product.
+• Combo Chart: Comparison between sales and operating profit by product

-Map visualization of total sales by city.
+• Map Visualization: Total sales by city

-Data Model:
+# Data Model

-Based on Data Sales Adidas dataset.
+• Based on Data Sales Adidas dataset

-Cleaned and transformed within Power BI using Power Query.
+• Cleaned and transformed using Power Query in Power BI

 # 🧠 Skills Demonstrated

-Power BI Dashboard Design
+• Power BI Dashboard Design

-Data Cleaning and Transformation
+• Data Cleaning and Transformation

-DAX Measures and Calculations
+• DAX Measures and Calculations

-Data Visualization and Storytelling
+• Data Visualization and Storytelling

-Business Analytics and KPI Reporting
+• Business Analytics and KPI Reporting

 # 🛠️ Tools & Technologies